EXCLUSIVE-Twinkies maker Hostess Brands shelves sale for IPO-sources

 Hostess will now borrow money to pay a dividend to its owners, the people said.
 It will also begin preparations in the coming months for an IPO that it believes will give it a higher valuation than the acquisition proposals it received, the people added.

-The sources did not specify when the IPO could take place and asked not to be identified because the deliberations are confidential.
+The sources asked not to be identified because the deliberations are confidential.
+Apollo declined to comment, while Hostess and Metropoulos did not respond to requests for comment.

-"In recent weeks, Metropoulos & Co and Apollo Global Management have received proposals for both the sale of Hostess Brands and an IPO.
-At this time it is premature to consider either alternative.
-Hostess has experienced a tremendous turn around in the past two years and we are excited to continue to build upon the strong growth of these iconic American Brands," Metropoulos said in a statement.

 Founded in 1930, Hostess is one of the largest wholesale bakers and distributors of breads and snack cakes in the United States.
 Its products, particularly the golden, cream-filled Twinkies cakes, are deeply ingrained in American pop culture and have long been packed in school children's lunch boxes.